Dez-009/Gold-standard-Orchestration/DOCKER_README.md

 # Vida Coach Docker Setup

 ## Overview
-This document describes how to run the Vida Coach backend using Docker.
+This document describes how to run the Vida Coach stack (backend and frontend) using Docker.

 ## Prerequisites
 - Docker